Chameleon-Vision/chameleon-docs/docs/source/advanced/solvePNP.rst

 In order to measure the amount of distortion, we can take pictures of an image with a known shape and see how much the camera distorts that image.
 We can then use that information to correct the distortion errors.

 For example, below you can see a chessboard that is undistorted.
-To the right, you can see a radical and tangential distortions of the same chessboard taken from a pinhole camera.
+To the right, you can see an example of exaggerated radical and tangential distortions of the same chessboard taken from a camera.

 .. image:: /images/solvepnp/distortion.PNG
    :alt: Calibration using the provided chessboard image.